moiseevigor/moiseevigor.github.io/_posts/2015-04-20-fail2ban-starting-error-ubuntu.markdown

 I've discovered that the limit is `16` for the chain name length, but [Fail2Ban](/tag/fail2ban) prefixes it with `fail2ban-` string which eats so precious `9` characters so the only `7` remaining.

-To solve this issue you need to rename iptables action to something like `name=HONEY`
+To solve this issue you need to rename the `iptables` action to something like `name=HONEY`

 {% highlight bash %}
+$ cat /etc/fail2ban/jail.conf

 [apache-honeypot]
 enabled  = enable
 filter   = apache-honeypot